 More on Foreign Affairs

-Washington, D.C. – Congressman Randy Weber (R-Friendswood) releases a statement on Syria:
+Washington, D.C. – Congressman Randy Weber (R-Friendswood) released the following statement on the passage of H.R.
+6297, the Iran Sanctions Extension Act: